BooleanCube/JEdenManga/README.md

 # JEdenManga

+> This API no longer works because mangaden was shut down or isn't working properly.
+Instead you can check my other Manga Info and Reading API: https://github.com/BooleanCube/readm-api

 Unofficial Manga Eden API client for java see more at https://www.mangaeden.com/api

 ~~Currently this api has limited functionality, we wont be able to update the progress with  manga eden.~~